2018ik/2018ik.github.io/_wiki/young_people.markdown

 Throughout the Bible and church history, **Young people** are the demographic who are most frequently called by God to change the age.

-Generally speaking, young people are just those who are considered young in the current era, probably up to 25 years old or so.
-In the Lord's Recovery may refer specifically to those who are middle and highschool-aged.
+Generally speaking, young people are those who are considered young in the current era, probably up to 25 years old or so.
+"Young person" may also refer specifically to someone who is middle and highschool-aged.

 ## Significance